i3arnon/i3arnon.github.io/_drafts/concurrent-dictionary-tolist.md

 }
 ```

-This method, however, shouldn't be confused with the LINQ's `Enumerable.ToArray` extension method, that may throw an `ArgumentException` just like `Enumerable.ToList`. `ConcurrentDictionary.ToArray` wins the overload resolution over `Enumerable.ToArray` since the latter is an extension method but if the dictionary is used through one of its interfaces (that inherits from `IEnumerable`) the `Enumerable.ToArray` method will be called and the exception may be thrown.
-So the following piece of code can't throw:
+This method, however, shouldn't be confused with LINQ's [`Enumerable.ToArray` extension method](http://referencesource.microsoft.com/#System.Core/System/Linq/Enumerable.cs,942), that may throw an `ArgumentException` just like `Enumerable.ToList`. `ConcurrentDictionary.ToArray` wins the overload resolution over `Enumerable.ToArray` since the latter is an extension method but if the dictionary is used through one of its interfaces (that inherits from `IEnumerable`) the `Enumerable.ToArray` method will be called and the exception may be thrown.
+So the following piece of code doesn't throw:

 ```csharp
 var dictionary = new ConcurrentDictionary<int, int>();